 Our interdisciplinary academic research is guided by the ethos “Research in to Action”, the cross-cutting theme of “Futures” and six interlocking research themes.

 Digital & Marketing Futures

-A strong theme running through the School of Business Marketing Stream is digital marketing, and the capacity to embrace new trends in marketing; this is reflected in our mix of full time, part time, and online offerings.
+A strong theme running through the Faculty of Business Marketing Stream is digital marketing, and the capacity to embrace new trends in marketing; this is reflected in our mix of full time, part time, and online offerings.
 Current research areas include mobile marketing, social media, eWOM, crowd funding, on-line retailing, and value co-creation in the digital space.
 Opportunities are continuously available to participate in these research areas, with expert supervision.
 Strong linkages with local organisations have allowed the development of graduates and current learners through placement opportunities.

 Operations & Supply Chain

 The domain of Operations and Supply Chain (OSC) covers the management and optimisation of all processes from product/ service development to the planning, control of production and delivery, as well as quality and sustainability aspects.
 Developing innovative business models that harness the potential of Industry 4.0, can support and enhance competitiveness.
 Using lean processes, companies can reduce their operational risk and increase their profitability.
 Engaging with industry and research partners, we aim to identify research gaps and develop innovative solutions that companies can implement in order to stay competitive.